 This Google search tip comes with two major caveats:

 - This advanced Google search command would even return pages with internal links, so you’d have to pair it with -site:example.com to only see external links

 - This Google search operator has been deprecated, and the resulting information is no longer accurate.

-Sometimes you want to search for a specific type of file, such as a JPG, PNG or PDF.
+Sometimes you want to search for a specific type of file, such as a PDF.
 To access files from a known source, you can combine the Google search filetype command with the previous operator (“site:”) to narrow your search even further.

 If you’re wondering how to find similar sites in Google, know that this can be easily achieved using the “related:” command.
 This approach can help you better determine your top competitors and expand your blogger outreach campaign.